-As discussed in the Clean Cities Coalitions section, Clean Cities coalitions can be identifying stakeholders, funding programs, and resources for electric mobility projects in a specific region.
+As discussed in the Clean Cities Coalitions section, Clean Cities coalitions can be an important partner for conceptualizing potential projects as well as identifying stakeholders, funding programs, and resources for electric mobility projects in a specific region.
 Connect with a regional Clean Cities coalition to learn about area-specific funding programs (see the Clean Cities Coalition Network contact directory).